Mass-capacity inequalities for conformally flat manifolds with boundary: Preliminaries

 In this paper we are interested in the case when $(M,g)$ is a CF-manifold.
 Recall from its definition that this means that $M$ is diffeomorphic to $\Omega^c:=\mathbb{R}^n\setminus \Omega$, where $\Omega \subset \mathbb{R}^n$ is a smoothly bounded domain (not necessarily connected), and $g$ is conformal to the Euclidean metric.
 That is, $g_{ij}=u^{\frac 4{n-2}}\delta_{ij}$ with $u>0$, and $u\to1$ at Euclidean infinity.\\

 In what follows we denote $\Sigma=\partial \Omega$.
+For reasons that will become clear below, it is convenient to prove our results for CF-manifolds which are also {\it harmonically flat at infinity.} In our case, this means that the superharmonic function $u$ also satisfies $\Delta_0 u=0$ outside a sufficiently large Euclidean ball.
+Using an expansion in spherical harmonics we get that

-By a theorem of Schoen and Yau \cite{schoenyau}, up to changing $m$ by an arbitrarily small amount (and $g$ by a point-wise ratio arbitrarily close to $1$), one may assume $g$ is ``harmonically flat at infinity''.
-In our case, this becomes $\Delta_0 u=0$ outside a sufficiently large Euclidean ball.
-Using an expansion in spherical harmonics we can further assume
+It is well known that changing $m$ by an arbitrarily small amount (and $g$ by a point-wise ratio arbitrarily close to $1$), one may assume $g$ is harmonically flat at infinity.
+(See e.g. \cite{schoenyau}.)
+For our purposes it is useful to construct an explicit approximation by such metrics.
+This will play a role in proving some of the rigidity statements of the main theorem, as we see below.
+The construction we present is inspired by a construction of Miao \cite{miao04}.